 Becky Fowell

-As an energy market analyst, Becky works with data, visualisation tools and continuous stakeholder…
+As a project manager, Becky works with data, visualisation tools and continuous stakeholder engagement…

 Olly Frankland